Triplkrypl/Kina/README.md

 Configuration example
 ---------------------

-Server configuration file "config.json" is generated in same folder (for some fanatic "direcoty") as run file if not exists.
+Server configuration file "config.json" is generated in same folder (for some fanatic "directory") as run file if not exists.

 ```json